MicrosoftDocs/customer-insights/ci-docs/audience-insights/permissions.md

 # User permissions

-The **Permissions** page is where you'll set up roles and permissions for using Dynamics 365 Customer Insights across your organization.
+The **Permissions** page is where you'll set up roles and permissions for using audience insights.

 You need to have administrator permissions to see the page.
-To access the permissions page in Customer Insights, go to **Admin** > **Permissions**.
+To access the permissions page in audience insights, go to **Admin** > **Permissions**.

-Customer Insights includes three types of roles:
+There are three types of roles:

 ## Viewer